An unprecedented season of the Open Era: due to Covid-19 the events are suspended for six months (between early March & late August) – after the revival, the calendar is slightly modified & the regular ATP ranking frozen; to the end of the season and at the beginning of the new one, almost all match

 # Due to Covid-19 restrictions (vaccination required to travel), Novak Djokovic cannot play in two majors (Aus Open, US Open) – he’s the only Top 100 player reluctant to injection; despite it he finishes the season in the Top 10 giving the vibe he’s still the best in the world; he wins “Masters” for the 6th time, overcoming Pete Sampras & tying Roger Federer, two more natural indoors players, the Serb waited six years to do it

-# Finally, after 19 years, someone outside the Big 4 advances to No. 1 – it’s Daniil Medvedev, who already in the second half of 2019 signalized it’d happen
+# Finally, after 19 years, someone outside the Big 4 advances to No. 1 – it’s Daniil Medvedev, who already in the second half of 2019 signalized it’d happen some day

-# During a fifth edition of the Laver Cup, Federer competes for the last time (quasi)seriously, he loses doubles alongside Rafael Nadal, and “Team Europe” is defeated for the first time by “Team World”… Federer finishes his career with 16-24 record vs Nadal (the Swiss won 6 of their last 7 matches) and 23-27 vs Djokovic (the Swiss initially led 7:2)
+# During a fifth edition of the Laver Cup, Federer competes for the last time (quasi)seriously, he loses doubles alongside Rafael Nadal, and “Team Europe” is defeated for the first time by “Team World”… Federer finishes his career with a 16-24 record vs Nadal (the Swiss won 6 of their last 7 matches) and ’23-27′ vs Djokovic (the Swiss initially led 7:2)

 # Due to political reasons players from Russia & Belarus take part in the ATP events under blank flags (they cannot play at Wimbledon), these two countries are suspended in the team competitions, Canada takes advantage of it winning ATP & Davis Cups